 The above graphic is a reasonably accurate guide and breaks down the required hardware upgrade by Mac model and year.
 Many people will probably not value the features highly enough to upgrade their Wi-Fi card, but if you are one of those who requires only a cheap USB dongle, or better yet, only the tool itself, then this is a useful little hack that you may wish to try.

-As always with these modifications, make sure to back up your system beforehand, especially as this tool is not fully certified to work on macOS Sierra or OS X El Capitan yet, though in my experience, it seems to.
+As always with these modifications, make sure to back up your system beforehand.
+This tool is not fully certified to work on macOS (High) Sierra or OS X El Capitan yet, though in my experience, it seems to.

 Requirements to bring Continuity to unsupported hardware